-4/5 - Frame Relay Set-Up
+5 - Frame Relay Set-Up

-The Frame Relay Set-up option takes you to the Frame Relay Set-up menu where frame relay may be disabled and LMI parameters set.
+The Frame Relay Set-up option takes you to the Frame Relay Set-up menu where auto-learning may be disabled and LMI parameters set.

 Note: this option appears only if the router has a leased line module installed on this link and Logical Leased Type is set to FrameRelay.